Amos47/2400/Chapter1/Ch01_Brief.md

 There are three important pillars that form the basis of studying ICT.
 They are:

-1. Data, information or knowledge
+1. Data, information and knowledge
 2. Tangible vs. intangible
-3. Affecting the input/output ratio
+3. Impact on the input/output ratio

 So let's get started.